The Architectural Center of Enterprise Hadoop

 What YARN Does

-YARN enhances the power of a Hadoop compute cluster in the following ways:
+As its architectural center, YARN enhances a Hadoop compute cluster in the following ways:

 How YARN Works

 YARN’s original purpose was to split up the two major responsibilities of the JobTracker/TaskTracker into separate entities:

 - a per-application Container running on a NodeManager

 The ResourceManager and the NodeManager formed the new generic system for managing applications in a distributed manner.
 The ResourceManager is the ultimate authority that arbitrates resources among all applications in the system.
 The ApplicationMaster is a framework-specific entity that negotiates resources from the ResourceManager and works with the NodeManager(s) to execute and monitor the component tasks.

 The ResourceManager has a scheduler, which is responsible for allocating resources to the various applications running in the cluster, according to constraints such as queue capacities and user limits.
 The scheduler schedules based on the resource requirements of each application.